idramalab/latex-101/README.md

 - If you are unsure about a statement, try to ask yourself "as opposed to what?":
 ```
-it is interesting to observe that blah blah -->
+It is interesting to observe that blah blah -->
-  as opposed to not being interesting?
+  As opposed to not being interesting?
   If it wasn't interesting then you'd just not write it perhaps?
 ```